Winston Smith raised phone, not gun, say attorneys for woman in car

 Demonstrators have regularly convened at Lake Street and Girard Avenue outside the garage where Smith was killed to honor his memory — along with that of Deona Marie Knajdek, who was killed by a speeding vehicle while protesting on his behalf June 13 — and demand the release of evidence.
 The killing of Smith, a Black man, has brought another wave of calls for police accountability just over a year after Minneapolis police killed George Floyd.

-The Marshals Service faced allegations that its officers had not announced themselves when confronting self-described anti-fascist activist Michael Reinoehl last September for the fatal shooting of a right-wing protestor in Portland, Ore.
-The New York Times and other publications reported that witnesses said they did not hear cops in unmarked cars identify themselves before shooting and killing Reinoehl, and President Donald Trump told a crowd of his supporters that the marshals hadn't wanted to arrest the suspect.
+The Marshals Service faced allegations that its officers had not announced themselves when confronting self-described anti-fascist activist Michael Reinoehl last September in the fatal shooting of a right-wing protester in Portland, Ore.
+The New York Times and other publications reported that witnesses said they did not hear cops in unmarked cars identify themselves before shooting and killing Reinoehl.

 Billie Jean Van Knight, who is part of the Racial Justice Network, said at the news conference that people are innocent until proven guilty.